arry-codes/qpAdm-notebook/README.md

 - OR HO dataset

 AADR is preferred because it provides larger population coverage, includes more ancient samples, and offers better modeling resolution compared to alternative datasets.

-After merging, the dataset contains the target individual, the selected reference populations, and standardized SNP markers aligned to the same reference panel.
-At this stage, the data is fully prepared for qpAdm modeling.

 ## Step 4 – qpAdm Modeling